rkt/rkt/Documentation/commands.md

 Rocket can run ACIs based on name, hash, local file on disk or URL.
 If an ACI hasn't been cached on disk, Rocket will attempt to find and download it.

-By default, signatures are checked before an ACI will be run &mdash; be sure to trust the appropriate key before running.

 ### rkt run

 ```